TheSPSDAO/SPS-Validator/README.md

 - `./run.sh restart`: helpful wrapper around `./run.sh stop` and `./run.sh start`
 - `./run.sh logs`: trails the last 30 lines of logs
+- `./run.sh snapshot`: stops the validator and creates a snapshot of the database. this snapshot can be uploaded and used to restore another validator.

 ### Starting over from a fresh snapshot